-National Drug and Alcohol Facts Week® (NDAFW) is approaching January 22-27, 2019.
-NDAFW is a national health observance linking teens to science-based facts to SHATTER THE MYTHS® about drugs!
+National Drug and Alcohol Facts Week® (NDAFW) is March 20-26, 2023.
+NDAFW is a national health observance that inspires dialogue about the science of drug use and addiction among youth.
 You can learn more about this via the National Institute on Drug Abuse (NIDA).

-There are several ways you can celebrate in both the national celebration and locally with GUIDE.
+There are several ways you can take part in the celebration!

 Participate with NIDA: